aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 Learn more about external identity providers at [Cognito's documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/external-identity-providers.html).
 The CDK documentation of the `identityProviders` property has more details on how to configure an identity pool with each of these external providers.
-By default none of the `identityProviders` are defined.

 > Internal Note: IdentityPool-SupportedLoginProviders takes a JSON with all of the providers configured.

 Besides the external identity providers, Cognito identity pools also support developer authenticated identities.
 Read [the documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/developer-authenticated-identities.html) to learn more about developer authenticated identities.
 This can be configured via the property `developerProvider`.
-By default, this is undefined.

 Code snippet with all of the external providers configured -